Osteosarcoma

 If your doctor requires removing your leg above the knee, they can reattach part of your lower leg and foot to your thigh bone.
 With the help of a prosthesis, your ankle will work as a new knee joint.

 If your osteosarcoma is in your pelvis, jawbone, spine, or skull it may be difficult to completely remove it with surgery.
-Radiation therapy might also be required in addition.
+Radiation treatment might also be required in addition.
 If the cancer spreads to your lungs or any other part of the body, your doctor will need to take out those tumors as well.

 This treatment method involves using strong drugs to kill the cancer cells as well as to stop their further growth.
 They are usually administered into your vein through an IV.

-Doctors treat most osteosarcomas with chemotherapy.
+Doctors treat most osteosarcomas with chemo.
 The drugs help to shrink the tumor, which can help to make surgery easier, if it is required later.
 They are also able to get rid of small clusters of cancer cells that doctors might not see during medical scans.

 Side effects generally include nausea and vomiting, diarrhea, along with a loss of appetite.
 Children generally have less severe side effects from this treatment as compared to adults, so they might receive higher doses of medication.

-Radiation therapy
+Radiation Treatment

 In this method, high-energy X-rays are used to kill cancer cells.